Homeschool Program – Ten points to review before choosing a homeschool program.

 6. Do they offer extra academic support options?

 Many homeschool options place the student’s academic help entirely on the parents.
 Even if the homeschool program offers course counseling, it is not the same as day to day academic help.
 One important academic help to look for is if the homeschool program includes “subjective scoring”.
 Junior high and high school students are normally required to write full sentence or paragraph answers for several subjects that a computerized system cannot score.
 This can consume much time and energy if that responsibility falls on the parent.
-Having a teacher on call may be the difference between success and failure for some homeschool families.
+Having subjective scoring provided may be the difference between success and failure for some homeschool families.
+It is normally a great financial value when considering the time it can save a parent.
 If you are a work at home parent, this is vital.
+Also, you may need a program that also includes academic help.
 Some families need a different person to assist with occasional academic challenges.
 Some students are more motivated if someone else besides Mom or Dad is also expecting achievement.
 Additional academic help can free the parent to focus on encouragement.
 It can also keep a parent from burning out.
 Some schools do not automatically include academic help so they can keep the cost down for families that do not require it, but offer it as an option.
-Do they have an academic help option if you need it at some point?
+Do they include or offer an academic help option if you need it at some point?

 7. Do they offer kindergarten through high school graduation?